felix-seifert/network-programming/task-3-application-servers/README.md

 To achieve this functionality, the login function sets the username as a session attribute after checking that the provided credentials are available in the database.
 Therefore, it is possible to check whether the user is authenticated via checking for the session attribute.
-The whole login process and the storage of data in the database is not secure and no communication or storage happens encrypted.
+The whole login process and the storage of data in the database is not secure and neither communication nor storage happens encrypted.

 ## Register Users